 1. I manage my energy

-Some of my current practices for channeling my energy include:
+Some of my current practices for channeling my energy to mitigate music performance anxiety include:

 - Yoga, power poses, and breath work

 - Repeatedly tensing my whole body and releasing tension